matthewjf/engineering/people.md

 # People

-A list of thought leaders that have impacted my work in a meaningful way.
+A list of thought leaders that have impacted my work in a meaningful way

 - Kent Beck
 - Martin Fowler